NavyaG-lab/Tech-writer/etl_users/ingestion/archives.md

 ###### Status of the data

-The data safe and will be available in the next run after the situation is back to normal, that is when the series contract is fixed to correctly match the schemas of the input data.
+The data is safe and will be available in the next run after the situation is back to normal, that is when the series contract is fixed to correctly match the schemas of the input data.

 ## Use cases